rte-france/Grid2Op/docs/grid_graph.rst

     edge and one single node.

-This graph can be retrieved using the `obs.as_networkx()` command that returns a networkx graph for the entire observation, that has all the attributes described in :ref:`powersystem-desc-gridgraph`.
+This graph can be retrieved using the `obs.get_energy_graph()` command that returns a networkx graph for the entire observation, that has all the attributes described in :ref:`powersystem-desc-gridgraph`.

 You can retrieve it with: